lucapette/website/content/writing/vim-for-rails-developers-browse-ruby-rspec-and-rails-docs-quickly.markdown

 ---
-categories:
+tags:
   - vim
+  - rails
 date: "2012-01-30T00:00:00Z"
 description: Install vim-ruby-doc and vim-jquery-doc for better API docs browsing
 keywords: vim, ruby, rails, rspec, jquery, API doc, apidock.com
-title: 'Vim for Rails developers: browse Ruby, RSpec and Rails docs quickly'
+title: "Vim for Rails developers: browse Ruby, RSpec and Rails docs quickly"
 ---

 In this post I just want to bring to your attention a little plugin I extracted from my [vimfiles](http://github.com/lucapette/vimfiles).
 We all need to read some API docs during our work day.
 And I dislike a lot the idea